mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 Algorithm                         Supported modes         Comments
 ================================= ======================= ========
-BinaryOperation                   all                     not supported if ``AllowDifferentNumberSpectra`` is enabled CloneWorkspace                    all
+BinaryOperation                   all                     not supported if ``AllowDifferentNumberSpectra`` is enabled CalculateChiSquared               MasterOnly, Identical   see ``IFittingAlgorithm`` CalculateCostFunction             MasterOnly, Identical   see ``IFittingAlgorithm`` CloneWorkspace                    all
 CompressEvents                    all
 CreateSingleValuedWorkspace       Identical               ``OutputWorkspace`` has ``StorageMode::Cloned``, support of ``MasterOnly`` would require adding property for selecting the mode